Venice Exhibition Venues

 What Does Venue Rental Cost?

 Venice exhibition spaces are priced by size, location, and season.
 During Biennale months (May to November), expect to pay double or triple the off-season rate.
+For a comprehensive budget breakdown, see our costs guide.

 Small Spaces